 STAGES OF A FOREST MIND

 Attention: Beginners and young children start with simple activities which focus on objects in nature to hold our attention and slow us down.
 By directing and controlling our attention we are training to control the direction of our thoughts and feelings.

 Awareness: Once we are able to reach a calmer state of mind, we can grow our awareness.
 In the depths of the forest, one can sense the cycle of transformations that all life goes through.
 Things that we were.
 Things that we are yet to become.
 Just like a seed in the ground.
-Like a child in the womb.
 Growing our awareness is growing our connection to all life.

 For people who are unable to go out into the urban parks, or are restricted due to disability, the sense based nature therapy activities can be carried out even in the confines of the their house.
 Just bring elements of nature indoors.
 You can use your creativity to build the nature connection even in a closed enclosure.

 Forest Bathing works best as a form of prevention and a way to retain a healthy mind and body.
 It is not a replacement for medical advice or counselling for those who are seriously ill.
 However under a trained therapist, Forest therapy can be an important part of their treatment as well as recovery.
-Many people keep coming back after one time “exposure” (Iwasaki, 2019).
+Many people keep coming back after one time “exposure”.

 Forest bathing has shown positive results across age-groups – from children to the elderly.
 It’s extremely helpful for parents as well as working professionals.
 As a company welfare program, forest bathing can be used for employee recreation, new employee training, and mental health management.
 However, as Prof. Dr. Iwao Uehara points out, it may not work for people who feel uncomfortable in the outdoor environment.